 Extension of Due Dates and Other Amendments to Notes.
 The Herschkowitz Note and the SOK Note were amended as follows: (i) the due dates of the notes are extended to December 31, 2012, from the previous due dates of June 20, 2012 and August 28, 2012, respectively; (ii) Dr. Herschkowitz will release his security agreement after payment of all currently outstanding promissory notes to parties other than SOK; and (iii) the Herschkowitz Note was amended to add certain events of default relating to judgments against the Company or other creditors taking action with respect to the collateral.
 In December 2012, Dr. Herschkowitz and SOK Partners agreed to further extend the due date of the Herschkowitz Note and the SOK Note, respectively, through March 31, 2013.
-In March 2013, the due date was extended to April 30, 2013.
-In April 2013, the due date was extended to August 31, 2013.
-In August 2013, the due date was extended to October 31, 2013.
+In March 2013, the due date was extended to August 31, 2013.